Buy more, save more. Up to $500 off.

 Manufacturers issue warranties to take responsibility for defective products.
 If a warranted item becomes defective before the warranty expires, the manufacturer – and not the owner – will cover the costs of repairing or replacing said item.
 Most mattresses sold today come with warranties that span at least 10 years.

-The Saatva Classic and Saatva Latex Hybrid both come with 15-year warranties.
+All Saatva mattresses come with lifetime warranties.
 During the first two years, Saatva will repair or replace a defective mattress at absolutely no charge to the owner.
 Beginning in year three, Saatva will continue to provide repairs and replacements for a transportation charge of $99 each way.
 Alternatively, Saatva offers the “Fairness Replacement Option.”
 Under this agreement, you’ll pay a certain percentage of the original price if your mattress develops a defect and needs to be replaced.
 In exchange, Saatva allows you to keep the old mattress for free.

 WinkBeds offers a lifetime warranty for all mattress models, meaning the bed will be covered against defects for as long as you own it.
 If a defect occurs, you’ll pay shipping and transportation charges while WinkBeds covers all repair and replacement costs.
 WinkBeds also offers the “Any Reason” program, which allows you to replace your mattress with a different WinkBeds model at 50 percent of the original price after the sleep trial expires.